 Details of the strategy and objectives of the default investment arrangement are recorded in a document called the statement of investment principles.
-A copy of the latest statement of investment principles, dated September 2019, is attached to this statement.
+A copy of the latest statement of investment principles, dated September 2020, is attached to this statement.
+The Trustees' evidence that the Scheme continues to follow and act on the principles outlined in the SIP is contained within a document called an Implementation Statement.